Location of Xi'an Great Mosque:

 Covering an area of over 1, 3000 square meters, Xi'an Great Mosque can be divided into four courtyards.

 In the first courtyard, there is a nine-meter-high wooden arch with glaze-covered tiles, and it can be traced back to the seventeenth century.
-In the buildings, there display many featured furniture in Ming and Qing dynasties.
+The buildings, there display many featured furniture from Ming and Qing dynasties.

 At the center of the third courtyard, there is a tower called Xingxin tower, where Muslims come here to attend prayer services.
 At the bottom of the tower, there is a famous stone carving- Two Dragons are playing with a pearl.
-It is said that the stone carving is the relic of the Tang Dynasty.
-In the halls, there displays the Koran translated in Chinese and Arabic, and precious calligraphy and paintings, and porcelain, etc.
+It is said that the stone carving is a relic of the Tang Dynasty.
+In the halls, there are displays of the Koran translated into Chinese and Arabic, precious calligraphy and paintings, porcelain, etc.

-At the fourth courtyard, there is a pavilion called the Phoenix Pavilion, just like a phoenix is dancing elegantly.
-There is also a worship hall which can hold over a thousand people.
+In the fourth courtyard, there is a pavilion called the Phoenix Pavilion, just like a phoenix dancing elegantly.
+There is also a worship hall that can hold over a thousand people.
 The corridor is full of styles that record the history of the Great Mosque.

 Features of Xi'an Great Mosque: